Dryer repair

 2. Listen for scraping, grinding, or rubbing as the drum comes up to speed.

 4. Dry a small load of towels and confirm items are not catching at the drum edge.
+Save delicate clothes for later.

 If it works: The dryer runs smoothly, the scraping is gone or clearly reduced, and clothes move through the cycle without catching at the drum edge.

 If it doesn’t: If noise remains, inspect the drum rollers, idler pulley, glides, and blower area for a second worn part.
+A dryer can have a bad felt seal and a noisy roller at the same time.

 Stop if: